 The normal operating range for the Murrumbidgee IVT account is between 0 GL and 100 GL.
-Trade out of the Murrumbidgee valley is closed (as of 29 September 2020) with an IVT balance of 101.7 GL.
-Trade into the Murrumbidgee valley is open.
-Water users should monitor the WaterNSW website (www.waternsw.com.au) for daily information about the IVT account balance and the status of trade.
+Trade out of the Murrumbidgee Valley is closed (as of 14 October 2020) with the IVT balance at its upper limit.
+Trade into the Murrumbidgee Valley is open.
+Water users should check the WaterNSW website (www.waternsw.com.au) for daily information about the IVT account balance and the status of trade.